MMueller98/merge-stamp/README.md

 3. Run "merge-stamps.bat" to merge all stamps into the file "stamps.jpg"
 	- all processed pdf files are saved in directory "processed"

+## TO-DO'S:
+- Merge just the right amount of stamps into on file